-Amtrak cancels nonstop Acela service between Washington, D.C., and New York amid coronavirus crisis
+Amtrak cancels nonstop Acela service between Washington and New York amid coronavirus crisis

 Passengers who need to change a reservation can go to Modify Trip on Amtrak.com or do it on the Amtrak app.
 Though the carrier is waiving change fees, if there is a fare difference to book a new trip, passengers should expect to pay it.

 Amtrak, like other transportation systems across the country, said it is also stepping up cleaning to combat the potential spread of the virus.
 New sanitary protocols include more frequent cleaning of trains and stations, in some cases hourly cleaning, the company said.
-Amtrak crews are wiping handrails, doorknobs, handles and surfaces, and the company is making sanitizer and disinfectant wipes available to passengers and workers aboard trains and in stations.
+Amtrak crews are wiping handrails, doorknobs, handles and surfaces, and the company is making hand sanitizer and disinfectant wipes available to passengers and workers aboard trains and in stations.